1ofx9/Diagonalisation-of-matrix/README.md

 <!-- Author: @Subash Praveen Instagram: @sub._.praveen Github: @SUBASH2309 -->
+## Dev notes
+ Can i make this better? yes. <br>
+ will i do it? nahhh...

 # **Diagonalisation Of Matrix**
  Diagonalisation of a matrix is the process of reduction of a matrix to diagonal form.
 The process of reduction of a matrix to diagonal form is as follows: A square matrix of order n with n linearly independent eigen vectors can be diagonalised by a similarity transformations D = (B-)AB where B is the modal matrix whose columns are the eigen vecors of the matrix and (B-) is the inverse of B.